actualbudget/docs/docs/Installing/DockerWithNginx.md

 ```

 A couple notes on the file above:
-* This Reverse Proxy is setup to serve ActualServer as the only webserver running on your machine.
-NGINX will use both port 80 and 443.
+* This Reverse Proxy is setup to serve ActualServer on port 9443.
+Feel free to change this port. *Make sure* to also update the `ports` section of the `nginx` in `docker-compose.yaml` below.
 * It is possible to run multiple Reverse Proxies with the same NGINX instance.
 The commented line `# server_name actualserver.internal.mydomain.com` is intended to provide a starting point if you'd like to pursue this.
 Recommend looking up examples on how to use `server_name` with NGINX.
+* The `Redirect from HTTP to HTTPS` section is provided as a starting point if you'd like to enable NGINX to automatically redirect browsers to SSL on port 9443.
+If you enable this section, also un-comment line `80:80` in `docker-compose.yaml` below.

 #### `docker-compose.yaml`